-The Capital Culture District Plan includes "Core Employment" Land Use as designated in the OCP and "Employment Centre" as identified in the DCAP, as well as the "Marine Industrial"/ "Industrial Employment"/ "Industrial Arts" called for in the Burnside-Gorge Local Area Plan.
-Consistent with these policies, the Plan's proposed uses include marine industrial, industrial, commercial, arts and cultural, high tech, residential, live/work and more.
-Additional uses, beyond those anticipated in the current policies, respond to the aspirations of Victoria 3.0 and flexibility of use and location, that are fundamental concepts of the arts and of innovation.
-Existing industrial uses, adapted to be compatible with adjacencies, will be integrated as the plans develop.
+The Capital Culture District Plan includes "Core Employment" Land Use as designated in the OCP and "Employment Centre" as identified in the DCAP, as well as the "Marine Industrial"/ "Industrial Employment"/"Industrial Arts" called for in the Burnside-Gorge Local Area Plan.
+Consistent with these policies, the Plan's proposed uses include marine and light industrial, commercial, arts and cultural, high tech, residential, live/work and more.
+Additional uses, beyond those anticipated in current policy, respond to the aspirations of Victoria 3.0.
+The infrastructure provides flexibility of use and location, that are fundamental concepts of the arts and of innovation.
+Existing industrial uses, compatible with adjacencies, will be integrated as the plans develop.